jerridan/hooli_drive/README.md

 * Redis C library `sudo apt-get install libhiredis-dev`

 ### Running Client
+Note that before executing the client, HMDS and HFTPD must be running and awaiting communication from the client.
 Within the *client* folder, run `make`.

 The client accepts 6 optional parameters followed by 2 required ones: